-As mentioned above,10 arbitral tribunals have a relevant role in the area of intellectual property in Portugal.
+As mentioned above,11 arbitral tribunals have a relevant role in the area of intellectual property in Portugal.
 Arbitral tribunals appear to be the most used alternative to litigation in Portugal.
-In the Portuguese legal system, the judgment of an arbitral tribunal and the sentence issued by a court of law have the same legal value.
-If a party fails to comply with the arbitral decision, the opposing party is entitled to appeal to a court of first instance to execute the decision rendered by the arbitral tribunal.
-The arbitration proceedings have a maximum duration of 12 months.
+In the Portuguese legal system, the judgment of an arbitral tribunal and the sentence issued by a court of law have the same legal force.
+If a party fails to comply with an arbitral decision, the opposing party is entitled to appeal to a court of first instance to execute the decision rendered by the arbitral tribunal.
+Arbitration proceedings have a maximum duration of 12 months.

 Justices of the peace

 Although arbitral tribunals are most often used, the interested parties may also resort to justices of the peace.
-However, the justices of the peace are limited by the subject matter of the proceedings.
-These special instances only have the competence to resolve certain conflicts, for example, those relating to contracts, property and consumption.
+However, justices of the peace are limited by the subject matter of the proceedings.
+These special instances have the competence to resolve only certain conflicts (e.g., those relating to contracts, property and consumption).

 Lastly, mediation is possible.
 Once again, the resolution of the conflict is dependent on the parties, though there is also a mediator present.
-The difference between this alternative means of resolution is that here the mediator cannot decide; it is the parties themselves who must reach a decision together.
+The difference between this alternative means of resolution is that, here, the mediator cannot decide; it is the parties themselves that must reach a decision together.

 Trends and outlook

-The social phenomenon of entrepreneurship is widespread across Europe; however, we think that in recent years it has significantly increased awareness in Portugal of intellectual property and the importance of its protection.
-Along with the various initiatives that Portugal has been involved in,12 entrepreneurship has led to a greater awareness of the importance of protecting industrial property rights not only among companies and the public, but also in the government.
+The social phenomenon of entrepreneurship is widespread across Europe; however, in recent years it has significantly increased awareness in Portugal of intellectual property and the importance of its protection.
+Along with the various initiatives that Portugal has been involved in,13 entrepreneurship has led to a greater awareness of the importance of protecting industrial property rights not only among companies and the public but also in the government.
 The measures created to ensure the effective protection of intellectual property rights are evidence of this.

-Intellectual property is increasingly considered by the population and by companies as an asset and a competitive advantage over third parties.
+Intellectual property is increasingly considered to be an asset both by the population and by companies, and a competitive advantage over third parties.
 A change has taken place in which intellectual property is assessed at its true value – as a business tool.
-Proof of this change of mentality can be seen in the changes proposed in the draft revision of the Industrial Property Code that, if approved, will greatly benefit the holders and future owners of intellectual property rights, giving them more means of defence, protection and reaction against infringements of their rights.
+Proof of this change of mentality can be seen in the changes proposed in the draft revision of the IPC, which, if approved, will greatly benefit the holders and future owners of intellectual property rights, giving them more means of defence, protection and reaction against infringements of their rights.

-6 In Portugal, although the requests for protection can be made by anyone, the most common way is to resort to a specialised lawyer or to the figure of the agent of industrial property.
+6 In Portugal, although a request for protection can be made by anyone, the most common way is to resort to a specialised lawyer or to the figure of the agent of industrial property.

 7 Data withdrawn: 'Innovation - Brands, Patents, Models and Drawings in the Portuguese Economy' (2016), by Catarina Nunes and José Eduardo Matos.

-8 When we refer to civil law, we are also including in the terminology the misdemeanour law.
-Normally, this is subject to civil law: unfair competition, misuse of the name, insignia, logo or mark belonging to third parties.
+8 This terminology referring to civil law also includes law relating to misdemeanours; normally, this is subject to civil law: unfair competition, misuse of the name, insignia, logo or mark belonging to third parties.

-11 Justices of the Peace can only decide on actions with values of up to €15,000.
+12 Justices of the peace can only decide on actions with a value of up to €15,000.

-12 For example the annual technology conference Web Summit has taken place in Lisbon since 2016.
+13 For example, the annual technology conference Web Summit has taken place in Lisbon since 2016.